Build and validate a web app with browser tools

 - A GitHub Copilot subscription

-Step 1: Enable browser tools for the agent
+Step 1: Verify browser tools

 -